 Getting care for symptoms and side effects

 Lymphoma and its treatment often cause side effects.
-In addition to treatment to slow, stop, or eliminate the disease, an important part of care is relieving a person’s symptoms and side effects.
+In addition to treatments intended to slow, stop, or eliminate the disease, an important part of care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, or radiation therapy.
 Talk with your doctor about the goals of each treatment in your treatment plan.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+During and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

 Remission and the chance of recurrence

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the cancer’s stage has changed.
-Sometimes, another tissue biopsy is required to prove that the lymphoma has not changed or transformed into a more aggressive subtype.
-After testing is done, you and your doctor will talk about your treatment options.
+When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+In most cases, another tissue biopsy is needed to prove that the lymphoma has not changed or transformed into a more aggressive subtype.
+After this testing is done, you and your doctor will talk about your treatment options.

 People with recurrent cancer often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.

-Some patients with NHL may not experience a complete remission and will have small amounts of residual disease that is stable or will have residual disease that is actively growing despite treatment.
-If there is a small amount of residual disease that is stable, some patients with indolent NHL may be observed for a period of time or be treated with monoclonal antibodies or other drugs.
+Some patients with NHL may not experience a complete remission and will have small amounts of residual disease that is stable.
+Or, they’ll have residual disease that is actively growing despite treatment.
+If there is a small amount of residual disease that is stable, some patients with indolent NHL may be observed with watchful waiting for a period of time or be treated with monoclonal antibodies or other drugs.
+Local radiation therapy may also be a consideration.
 These patients may have breaks in treatment, sometimes lasting many years.
 If the lymphoma begins to grow or spread, this is called progression of disease, and active treatment will begin again.

-For NHL patients with residual disease that is growing despite active treatment, see Refractory NHL below.
+For NHL patients with residual disease that is growing despite active treatment, see “Refractory NHL” below.

-If standard treatments stop working well for NHL or the lymphoma comes back within six months of standard treatment, this is called refractory NHL.
+If standard treatments stop working well for NHL or the lymphoma comes back within 6 months after standard treatment, this is called refractory NHL.
 Patients with this diagnosis are encouraged to talk with doctors who are lymphoma experts to discuss options for the best treatment plan.
 Learn more about seeking a second opinion before starting treatment, so you are comfortable with the treatment plan chosen.
 This discussion may include clinical trials.

 For most patients, a diagnosis of refractory NHL is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.

-If treatment fails
+If treatment doesn’t work

-Patients who have advanced cancer and who are expected to live less than six months may want to consider a type of palliative care called hospice care.
+Patients who have advanced cancer and who are expected to live less than 6 months may want to consider a type of palliative care called hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
-You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
-Nursing care and special equipment can make staying at home a workable alternative for many families.
+You and your family are encouraged to talk with the health care team about hospice care options, which include hospice care at home, a special hospice center, or other health care locations.
+Nursing care and special equipment can make staying at home a workable option for many families.
 Learn more about advanced cancer care planning.